Ultimate tips for attending the Cannes Film Festival

 Tip #2: Buyers prefer the first few days

 A major reason professionals attend the Cannes market is to sell distribution rights for their film(s).
-These rights are bought by a small number of attendees (1,834 in 2015) who have the official ‘Buyer’ classifications, usually illustrated via a purple stripe on their market pass.
+These rights are bought by a small number of attendees who have the official 'Buyer' classifications, usually illustrated via a purple stripe on their market pass.

 Tip #3: Financiers arrive later

-By contrast, those primarily going to Cannes film festival to find projects to finance tend to arrive later.
-The most favourable financiers to attendees ratios are to be found on Monday 16th, Tuesday 17th and Wednesday 18th May.
+By contrast, those primarily going to the Cannes film festival to find projects to finance tend to arrive later.
+The most favourable financier-to-attendee ratios are to be found on the three days after the first weekend.

 Tip #4: Learn the lingo

-Spend a bit of time ahead of your trip to get familiar with some of the terms people use in Cannes conversations.
-Here are a few to get you started…
+Spend some time ahead of your trip getting familiar with some of the terms people use in Cannes conversations.
+Here are a few to get you started:

 Tip #5: Filmmakers have fun, Distributors don't

-By looking at the sentiment of comments provided by respondents, I am able to examine how various sectors of the film industry feel about the festival.
+By examining the sentiment of respondents' comments, I can examine how various sectors of the film industry feel about the festival.

-Filmmakers have the best things to say about Cannes, with almost three quarter providing only positive feedback.
+Filmmakers have the best things to say about Cannes, with almost three-quarters providing only positive feedback.
 By contrast, half of those working in distribution said positive things, while the other half were entirely negative.

 Tip #6: Expect the unexpected